mauricioklein/mauricioklein.github.io/_posts/2015-07-26-how-docker-changed-our-tests.md

 categories:
 - Docker
 ---
-I'm currently working at [Zenvia Mobile Results][zenvia], brazilian leader in corporate SMS.
+I'm currently working at [Zenvia Mobile Results][zenvia], Brazilian leader in corporate SMS.

-Our team is responsable for evolving, fixing and maintaining many application, most of them with a huge load and many transactions per second.
+Our team is responsible for evolving, fixing and maintaining many application, most of them with a huge load and many transactions per second.

 To keep everything running well, we do a lot (I mean, A LOT) of tests in our platform.
 Well, that's useless to say, since testing software nowadays isn't an option, but mandatory.